Jonish99/pands-project2021/README.md

 *pandas* is a python library that assists data manipulation and handling throug data structures.
 In this program, pandas data frames are the primary data handling data structure.

 *combinations* from *itertools*, is a small utility used in this program to create an list of pair values.
-It ised in the program to determine the correct combination of variable pairs when producing scatter plots.
+It used in the program to determine the correct combination of variable pairs when producing scatter plots.

 *seaborn* is a data visualisation python library based on matplotlib but generates more visually appealing visualisations and is better integrated with pandas for data-frame handling.
 In this program it generates all of the visualisations.
-(Misal 2021)
+(Misal, 2021)

 *matplotlib* is also a data visualisation python library.